 - Visual representation component

 - Diversity factors that include geographic distribution, institutional diversity, and project variety

 Grantees will receive 70% of the project payment upon completion of a grant agreement at the start of the funded project.
 The remaining 30% will be paid upon successful completion of the project and submission of the final report.

-Applicants will be required to upload a project budget in Word, Excel, or PDF format.
+Applicants will be required to upload a project budget in Word, Excel or PDF format.
 Project budgets must include:

-- a total amount of each category; and
+- Total amount of each category; and

 - completing pre- and post-surveys

 - participating in an interview with ASTC’s evaluator